 Oliver and Elio travel together, but the inevitable does come.
-Elio watches watches Oliver go.
+Elio watches Oliver go.
 He watches Oliver’s train pull away.
 This is the “Later,” he feared.
-This is the parting he did not want.
+The parting he did not want.
 Sadder than he’s ever been, he calls his mom to pick him up.
 Later, he talks to his Dad.
 His dad helps:

 “When you least expect it, nature has cunning ways of finding our weakest spot.”
 His weakest spot is feeling – especially sadness and loss.
-His dad encourages him to feel:
+Elio’s dad encourages him to feel:

 “Right now you may not want to feel anything.
 Maybe you never learn to feel anything … [but] feel something you obviously did … [and] to make yourself feel nothing so as not to feel anything: what a waste.
 I never had what the two of you had; something always held me back or stood in the way … right now, there’s sorrow and pain – don’t kill it and with it the joy you felt.”

 Don’t hold yourself back.
-Don’t hide.
+And, don’t hide again.
 That’s what Elio’s dad is saying.
 He’s saying to keep speaking the truth of his feelings – to himself and to others.
 That means taking a risk.
 It means being open.
-It means, sometimes, being very sad.
+Means, sometimes, being very sad.
 It also means being happy.
 Mostly, it means not shutting down possibilities, in life or in love.
 Can they do this – Oliver and Elio?